belguinan/pretty-js-log/README.md

 ## Todo 📋

+- [x] Support logging into a file
-- Add support daily logs
+- [ ] Add support daily logs
-- File logging rotation based on file size or on dates.
+- [ ] File logging rotation based on file size or on dates.
-- Add support for external logging API's endpoints.
+- [ ] Add support for external logging API's endpoints.

 ## Author 👨‍💻